Home ยป Recipes ยป Savory ยป Savory Pastries

 Panel with three images showing steps for making spinach puffs.
 First image showing a bowl with softened cream cheese, an egg, salt, and pepper ready to be mixed, with ingredients like spinach and flour in the background.
 Second image showing the cream cheese mixture partially stirred with added shredded parmesan cheese.
 Third image showing the fully combined cream cheese filling mixture, ready for further assembly in the spinach puff recipe.

 Add the bacon slices to a frying pan or skillet in an even layer, and cook over medium heat until crispy, about 9โ€“11 minutes, flipping halfway through.
-Transfer the cooked bacon to a paper towel-lined plate to drain.
+Then I transfer the cooked bacon to a paper towel-lined plate to drain.
+I like to dab off any excess grease.
 Once cool, crumble or chop the bacon into small pieces.

 Panel with two images showing steps for preparing bacon for spinach puffs.
 First image showing bacon slices cooking in a frying pan, sizzling as the fat renders.
 Second image showing a hand chopping the cooked bacon into small crumbles on a wooden cutting board.